-Interpersonal communication introduces students to a variety of techniques commonly used by interviewers and counsellors.
-This course introduces basic communication and counselling skills within a problem-solving framework.
+Interpersonal communication introduces students to a variety of techniques commonly used by interviewers and counselors.
+This course introduces basic communication and counseling skills within a problem-solving framework.
 This is a practical course that emphasizes the knowledge, skills and attitudes necessary to the human service worker.

 - Introduction to helping

 - Introduction to communication and micro helping skills

 - Interviewing skills

 - Stage I,II, III of the helping model

 - Challenging skills

 After successful completion of PSYC 220, students will: